-Parse billions of records across the Dark web and the Public web
+Monitor billions of leaked records across the Dark web and the Public web

 Stay alerted the moment a leak is published